Seas of Norway

-In the Kingdom of Norway the world map takes placeon the back of the famous "dog", which is similar to the Scandinavian Peninsula in Europe.
-Land owned by hundreds of islands scattered along the coast of the Norwegian Sea.
-By the way, the question of what the sea in Norway, maps correspond precisely: their three - North Sea, Barents and Norwegian.
+On the world map, the Kingdom of Norway occupies a place on the back of the well-known «doggies», which is similar to the Scandinavian Peninsula in Europe.
+The country also owns hundreds of islands scattered along the coast of the Norwegian sea.
+By the way, when asked which seas in Norway, geographical maps answer clearly: there are three of them - North, Barents and Norwegian.

 On the outskirts of the Old World

-North Sea flows into the Norwegian, which is notonly significant in size, but also has an order of magnitude greater depth.
-Average her figures are within 1500 meters, and the maximum distance from the surface point is located at around 3970 meters.
+The North Sea flows into the Norwegian Sea, which is not only more significant in size, but also has an order of magnitude deeper.
+Its average indicators are within 1500 meters, and the point most distant from the surface is located at around 3970 meters.

-When asked what the sea washes over Norway at thenorth, maps meet - Barents.
-It is enough salt - up to 34%, and not very deep - up to 600 meters.
-The water temperature in the Barents Sea in summer and even in the most southern point of not more than 12 degrees.
+When asked which sea washes Norway in the very north, the maps answer - Barents.
+It is quite salty - up to 34%, and not too deep - up to 600 meters.
+The water temperature in the Barents Sea, even in summer and at the southernmost point, does not exceed +12 degrees.